ClobberXD/storyline/README.md

 - Sets the current event of the given player's storyline as complete.
 - Runs the script's `on_trigger_event` callback if it exists, and then executes the next event's `on_run` callback.
+- Note: **It's the downstream mod's responsibility to track the progress of player's events**.
+As `storyline` has no knowledge of event progress, the downstream mod must call `storyline.finish_event` to notify `storyline` that an event has been completed.

 ### Callbacks